 Leaves from several individual trees within a species/cultivar are tested for both chlorophyll fluorescence and chlorophyll content before being sent to a lab where they undergo an additional procedure known as electrolyte leakage which tests for cell wall integrity.
 The results of these measurements are analysed by Dr. Glynn Percival and his colleagues at Bartlett to determine the overall health and vitality of the stock on the nursery.
 Thanks to the strict production models employed by Barcham, the stock has been verified by Bartlett as being in optimum physiological condition.

 This extensive data set is collated and integrated into Arborcheck to provide the DBV.
-The current database contains benchmark values for over 275 individual broadleaved species/cultivar.
+The current database contains benchmark values for almost 400 individual species/cultivar.

 Strict data collection policy